linode/docs/docs/guides/websites/cms/drupal/how-to-install-drupal-themes-and-modules-using-drush-on-centos-8/index.md

 modified_by:
     name: Linode
 published: 2014-12-05
-title: How to Install Drupal Themes and Modules Using Drush on CentOS 8
+title: Install Drupal Themes and Modules Using Drush on CentOS 8
-h1_title: Install Drupal Themes and Modules Using Drush on CentOS 8
+title_meta: How to Install Drupal Themes and Modules Using Drush on CentOS 8
 image: DrupalThemesMods_DrushCentOS8.png
 external_resources:
  - '[SSL Certificates](/docs/security/ssl/)'